ABOUT

 Suh’s chamber music collaborations include concerts with distinguished artists such as Augustin Hadelich, Inon Barnatan, Melvin Chen, Phillip Ying, and the late Roger Tapping.
 Festival appearances include Norfolk, Kneisel Hall, the Fellowship Program of the Bowdoin International Music Festival, and the Perlman Music Program Chamber Music Workshop; he has also worked with members of the Cleveland, Emerson, Guarneri, Juilliard & Tokyo string quartets and the Weilerstein trio.
 Suh’s formative years of study were through the Perlman Music Program Summer Music School and its Suncoast Winter Residency, where he studied under Clara Kim, Zvi Plesser, and Astrid Schween.

-Suh is an Artist Diploma candidate at The Juilliard School, where he serves as a teaching assistant to Natasha Brofsky and Astrid Schween.
+Suh is an Artist Diploma candidate at The Juilliard School, where he is a teaching assistant to Natasha Brofsky and Astrid Schween.
 He holds degrees from the Yale School of Music, New England Conservatory, and an Academy Diploma from the Colburn School.
 Suh’s principal mentors include Natasha Brofsky, Astrid Schween, the late Joel Krosnick, Paul Watkins, Paul Katz and Clive Greensmith; further studies included masterclasses with Marc Coppey, Frans Helmerson, Steven Isserlis, Laurence Lesser and Truls Mørk.
 Suh performs on a 1913 cello by Carl Becker Sr. on generous loan from the Colburn Collection. | williamsuh.com